vipers-web-design/private-repo-readme/feedverse-README.md

     - A WYSIWYG editor to share status updates
     - Collapsable panel containing file-input field
       - Limit of 5 images to be added
-      - Accepts filetypes; JPEG/JPG, PNG, and GIF.
-The JPEG/JPG and PNG get converted to WEBP during upload process
+      - Accepts file types; JPEG/JPG, PNG, and GIF.
+The JPEG/JPG and PNG get converted to WEBP during the upload process
-    - The share button, disabled by default until the WYSIWYG or file-input contain something, then will (should) return to the default state if both fields are empty.
+    - The share button, disabled by default until the WYSIWYG or file input contains something, will (should) return to the default state if both fields are empty.
   - Tab features:
-    - The first three tabs auto-saves in DB
+    - The first three tabs auto-save in DB
-    - The first three tabs have a "refresh" link/btn to check if new posts are made
+    - The first three tabs have a "refresh" link/button to check if new posts are made
   - Tab: Near Me
     - :white_check_mark: Has a "Filter form" summary (gender list, age range, location)
     - Define filters